-About The Greater Swiss Mountain Dog
+About the Greater Swiss Mountain Dog Breed

 The Greater Swiss Mountain Dog is thought to have originated when the Romans crossed the Mastiff breed with the Swiss dogs of the region.
 This breed was used primarily for herding and guarding since the Middle Ages.

 The Greater Swiss Mountain Dog has a large, heavily muscled frame.
 The head is big and square with short drop ears.